Airbus defense head sees more transporter sales - Up News Info

 “I am confident that there will be more good news this year in terms of business wins,” Michael Schoellhorn, chief executive of Airbus Defence & Space, told reporters.

-In September, India finalized the purchase of 56 Spanish-built Airbus A295 transporters, including 40 to be assembled in India as part of a partnership with Tata Advanced Systems.
+In September, India finalized the purchase of 56 Spanish-built Airbus C295 transporters, including 40 to be assembled in India as part of a partnership with Tata Advanced Systems.

 Also that month, Kazakhstan ordered two Airbus A400M airlifters, becoming the second confirmed export customer some 16 years after Malaysia ordered the transporter in 2005.